|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See COST weekly technical indicators chart] Weekly Williams' Percentage Range is strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought weekly overbought Williams' Percentage Range.
+Weekly Technical Indicators: [See COST weekly technical indicators chart] Weekly Lane's Stochastic is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
+Use the following link to access Lane's Stochastic help.
 The weekly MACD line is above its signal line since January 9, 2026.
-The distance between MACD and the signal line is relatively high and getting bigger.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is near its high, but getting smaller.
+It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 | |